SeanChenxy/Hand3DResearch/README.md

 # Very Recent Progress in 3D Hand Tasks [![Awesome](https://awesome.re/badge-flat.svg)](https://awesome.re)

 A complete paper list for hand pose can be found [here](https://github.com/xinghaochen/awesome-hand-pose-estimation).
-This repo focuses on some subject areas and works.
+This repo focuses on some subject areas, ideas, and works.
 If there is any mistake or carelessness, please feel free to open an issue or send me email.

 ## Contents
   - [Overview](#overview)